- Research News

 You can see a list of these and other courses offered by the Department of Computer Science along with descriptions here.

 Q: How will I be notified of the admissions committees' decision?
 Should I phone the M.Eng.
 Office and inquire?
 Please do not call us.
 It is the policy of the CS M.Eng.
 Office not to give decision information out over the telephone.
-You will be notified as soon as a decision is made via e-mail and once the decision is entered into the application system, you will be able to check for it there.
+You will be notified as soon as a decision is made via e-mail.

 Q: Can a relative or friend call on my behalf to inquire about my application or admission status?
 We are not permitted to discuss any aspect of an applicant or student with a person other than the student/applicant.
 We also do not answer questions regarding decisions over the phone (please see the question above.)